Managing the estate

 Identity of the beneficiaries

 If a beneficiary cannot be identified, the legacy may well fail.
 Executors may find themselves in difficulties if they distribute property in ignorance of the existence of a person who may be entitled to a legacy.
+However, executors are not liable as long as they act in good faith and make reasonable enquiries if they distribute an estate without being aware of the existence of an adoption order or of children whose parents were not married to each other.

 - Adopted children